-Remember that the relationship with the organisation is transactional.
+Remember that the relationship with the organization is transactional.
 The day they do not need us, we are all gone.

 Physical boundaries, mental and emotional boundaries tie us up.

-Couple of my colleague’s hometown is in Kolkata.
-They intend to settle in Kolkata, post retirement, however have bought homes in Gurgaon, where they currently work.
-Some of them are getting better opportunities in other cities of India, are unable to move, because of their emotional attachment to their newly bought houses.
+A couple of my colleague’s hometown is in Kolkata.
+They intend to settle in Kolkata, post-retirement, however, they have bought homes in Gurgaon, where they currently work.
+Some of them are getting better opportunities in other cities of India, are unable to move, because of their emotional attachment to their newly-bought houses.
 (And the banks’ love for their home loan interests.)

 Implication #6: Set yourself free.
-Do not get attached to your organisation and look beyond the boundaries.
+Do not get attached to your organization and look beyond the boundaries.
 Any change will initially bring discomfort and then things will settle down.
-You will then start enjoying.
+You will then start enjoying it.

 Manish has already written on some nice ideas to create a second income, go read it and get some fresh ideas to work on

 Implication #7: A second income is great.
-It gives you a comfort, extra savings and after all a place to fall back upon in cases of emergency.
-In a world of uncertainty this is surely a cushion.
+It gives you comfort, extra savings and after all a place to fall back upon in cases of emergency.
+In a world of uncertainty, this is surely a cushion.